 2. Barrington Moore Jr, Social Origins of Dictatorship and Democracy (first published 1966, Penguin 1981) 117.

-6. I must admit to having parroted this rubbish here.
+6. I feel obliged to confess that I parroted this rubbish here.

 11. Still, it is tempting indeed to say, as Horkheimer once did, that ‘whoever is not willing to talk about capitalism should also keep quiet about fascism.’